 A Deeper Understanding of Affiliate Marketing Business Model

-You are still reading, means you have the qualities to be an affiliate marketer, a good one possibly, and you are going to stick around it… That means you want to know more.
+You are still reading, which means you have the qualities to be an affiliate marketer, a good one possibly, and you are going to stick around it… That means you want to know more.

-So, here is how the whole affiliate marketing business model.
+So, here is the whole affiliate marketing business model.
 I am putting down all of the parts of the affiliate marketing game, so you know who plays what, and how they connect – with each other in the ecosystem.

 A. Affiliate Advertisers / Vendors